Becoming You With Julie

 Ingredients

-• 1 medium white or yellow onion, quartered
+• 1 white or yellow onion, (medium size) quartered

-• Fresh lime, optional, for squeezing before serving
+• 1-2 squeezes fresh lime, optional, for serving

 Instructions